 Death of a child dependant

-If your child dies, payment of an Increase for a Qualified Child on your social welfare payment will usually continue for 6 weeks, if the child was included in your payment.
+If your child dies, the Increase for a Qualified Child (IQC) on your social welfare payment will continue for 6 weeks, if the child was included in your payment.
 Contact the section of the Department of Employment Affairs and Social Protection responsible for your payment.

 It is proposed, in the Social Welfare, Pensions and Civil Registration Bill 2018, that Domiciliary Care Allowance will continue to be paid for 3 months in cases where the child being cared for has died (from January 2019).